the Tin Whistles Scholarship Foundation

 Universities.
 One shared path to opportunity.

-Scholarships awarded in nursing and 4-year programs.
+Scholarships awarded in nursing, 2-year and 4-year programs.

 $2.3M